• Skip to primary navigation

 • Preheat oven to 375°.

-• Carefully spoon cheese mixture into manicotti shells, place in casserole dish in a single layer.
+• Carefully spoon cheese mixture into manicotti shells, place in baking dish in a single layer.
+Top with remaining sauce.

-• Remove foil, top with the remaining mozzarella cheese and bake until the cheese melts, about 5 minutes.
-Let stand for 10 minutes.
+• Cover tightly with foil and bake for 30 minutes.
+Remove foil, top with the remaining mozzarella cheese and bake until the cheese melts, about 5 minutes.

 Notes